solderjoint/mit2/README.md

 | <ANSWER  |FUNCTION |ADDRESS |BYTESIZE | DATA1/- | DATA2/- |
 |  [ERROR] |ERR_FUNC |ERR_CODE|    -    |    -    |    -    |

-* data/quick handles fast data communication standard which is set by a single positive bit in 'fastdata' field; fastdata allows the receiver to accepts 8 bytes of 'quick' data and to send back the same amount of data
+* data/quick handles fast data communication standard which is set by a single positive bit in 'fastdata' field; fastdata allows the receiver to accepts 8 bytes of 'quick' data and to send back the fixed amount of 8 bytes

 ## src/logic
 Main program logic.

-* crash handles the most important logic of the program: line and relay status checking, voltage checking, crash situations
+* state handles the most important logic of the program (the state machine): smolin protocol communication, line and relay status checking, voltage checking, crash situations, normal voltage value updating
 * config is used as a start-up initialization routine for peripherals and configurable variables
-* data/db is a simple (no self-healing ability) single key single value hash table with access by unique id, both keys and values are stored in eeprom; single entry takes just 8 bytes of data (key is a int32, value can be represented as both int32 and float)
+* data/db is a simple (no self-healing ability) single key single value hash table with access by unique id, both keys and values are stored in eeprom (single eeprom write takes from 20 to 40 microseconds); single entry takes just 8 bytes of data (key is a int32, value can be represented as both int32 and float)
 * math/domain is used to handle both pre-processing of input voltage/time buffer and post-processing of resulting power/frequency buffer
 * math/fft1024 is a Fourier procedure that accepts voltage/time buffer of 1024 complex float32 values (each complex value has real and imaginary part) and outputs the resulting power/frequency array of 1024 complex float32 values; this part alone takes 16Kbytes of memory
 * math/linecheck is a wrapper that is used to check current line status, relay state and voltage